VoiceAgentBench: Are Voice Assistants ready for agentic tasks?: Experiments

 \subsection{Ablation Studies \& Analysis}

-\textbf{Quantifying ASR-Induced Degradation in ASR-LLM Pipelines.} Given the relatively poorer performance of ASR–LLM pipelines in Indic settings, we examined how much of the degradation stems from ASR errors.
-We replaced Whisper outputs with the ground-truth transcripts and passed it to LLMs.
-This led to a jump of at least 24\% in average PF scores across all non-Hindi Indic languages (see Table \ref{tab:asr_ablation_indic} in Appendix), while the gains in English were smaller: 7–15\% for Single Tool Calling and minimal for Parallel Tool Calling (Table \ref{tab:asr_ablation_english} in Appendix).
-These results indicate that Whisper’s weaker transcription in Indic languages is a major bottleneck, suggesting that stronger Indic ASR models could improve downstream performance.
+\textbf{Quantifying ASR-Induced degradation in ASR-LLM Pipelines.} Given the weaker performance of ASR–LLM pipelines on the Multilingual subset, particularly for non-Hindi languages (as shown in Table \ref{tab:indic_multilingual_results}, Appendix), we analyze the contribution of ASR errors to this degradation.
+Replacing Whisper transcripts with ground-truth text yields substantial gains, improving average PF by at least +24\% across non-Hindi Indic languages (Table~\ref{tab:asr_ablation_indic} in Appendix), highlighting transcription quality as a key bottleneck.
+Replacing Whisper with an Indic ASR model (IndicConformer\footnote{\url{https://huggingface.co/ai4bharat/indic-conformer-600m-multilingual}}) further narrows the gap to ground-truth performance, recovering approximately 40–55\% of the PF loss due to ASR errors across most Indic languages.
+These results show that a significant fraction of the observed degradation arises from Whisper’s weaker transcription in low-resource Indic settings, and that stronger Indic ASR models can substantially improve downstream tool-calling accuracy.

-\textbf{One-Shot over Zero-Shot Instruction.} To evaluate the impact of one-shot examples in SpeechLMs, we remove it from KimiAudio 7B’s system prompt.
-This resulted in PF drops of atleast 10\% for Parallel Tool Calling and SinTC with Retrieval (up to 17\% for Hindi), while Single Tool Calling remained unaffected (0\% English, 1.5\% Hindi; Table \ref{tab:kimi_zero_shot}), likely due to lower complexity.
+\textbf{One-Shot vs Zero-Shot Instruction.} We further analyze the effect of one-shot prompting to assess robustness across tasks.
+Specifically, we remove the one-shot example from the system prompt of KimiAudio-7B and evaluate the model on a representative set of English and Hindi tasks (results in Table~\ref{tab:kimi_zero_shot}, Appendix).
+The zero-shot results in substantial PF drops of 10–17\% for Parallel Tool Calling and SinTC with Retrieval, while SinTC remains largely unaffected (0\% in English, 1.5\% in Hindi), likely due to its lower task complexity.